ankorstore/yokai/docs/tutorials/http-application.md

 - traces
 - metrics

-### Application logging
+### Logging

 With Yokai, `logging` is `contextual`.

 This means that you should [propagate the context](https://go.dev/blog/context) and retrieve the [logger](../modules/fxlog.md#usage) from it in order to produce `correlated` logs.

-The [fxhttpserver](../modules/fxhttpserver.md#logging) module automatically injects a logger in the context provided to HTTP handlers.
+The [HTTP server](../modules/fxhttpserver.md#logging) module automatically injects a logger in the context provided to HTTP handlers.

 Let's add logs to our `ListGophersHandler` with `log.CtxLogger()`: